 Interoperability with Other Systems

 Todayâs healthcare needs communication amongst multiple healthcare professionals, labs, and even pharmacies.
 EHR systems enable interoperability, that is, they can be opened to communicate data exchange with other healthcare systems.
-For instance, if a patient moves to a different clinic or needs specialized care at a different facility, the EHR can securely transfer their medical record avoiding delays and providing a continuous flow,” etc.
+An example can be given where a patient transfers to another clinic or requires specialized treatment in another facility, the EHR has the capability to transfer the medical record of the patient safely without any delays and without interruption, etc.

-Collaboration Across Specialties: EHR integration allows for easy collaboration between specialists, such as general practitioners, radiologists, and physiotherapists, ensuring that each provider has the latest information on the patient’s health.
+Collaboration Across Specialties: The integration of EHR enables collaboration between specialists, including general practitioners, radiologists, and physiotherapists to be easily integrated such that the latest information regarding the health of a patient is available to every provider.
 This is especially useful for clinics with treatment of complex or chronic diseases.

 Patient Safety and Error Reduction